Lawrence native, Naoma Green, brings impressive and local coaching experience to Blue Star Field Hockey.

 A 2016 Kenyon College graduate, Maddie was a four-year starter and three-time captain.
 During her time on the field for the Kenyon Ladies, she compiled records as the all-time leader in points, goals, and assists.
 A three-time Player of the Year for the NCAC, Maddie was also the Great Lakes Region Player of the Year during her junior season.
 As a three-time All-American selection, Maddie led her team to the NCAA tournament for the first time in 10 years in 2014.

 After graduating from Kenyon with a degree is psychology, Maddie was the assistant field hockey coach at the University of Mary Washington in Fredericksburg, VA.
 She was also the head U19 coach for Nova Elite Field Hockey Club.
-She is currently coaching at Princeton Day School and is pursuing her MBA through George Washington University.
+She is currently coaching at Chapin in NYC and is pursuing her MBA through George Washington University.

 Our Mailing Address is: